quangIO/be-bee/README.md

 ```
 Navigate to localhost:*8080* (for the frontend)

-The *server* running on port 8888 by default
+The *server* runs on port 8888 by default

 # How thing works
 * Basic REST API using VertX